The National Genomic Test Directory

 See the latest National Genomic Test Directory

 A central feature of the NHS Genomic Medicine Service (GMS) is the National Genomic Test Directory (Test Directory) which outlines the full range of genomic tests that are commissioned for the NHS in England.
-The Test Directory sets out which genomic tests are available and the patients who are eligible to access a test.
+The Test Directory sets out the genomic tests that are available and the patients who are eligible to access a test.
 To keep pace with scientific and technological advances, while delivering value for money for the NHS a robust and evidence-based process and policy is in place to ensure that genomic testing continues to be available for all patients for whom it would be of clinical benefit.

 Updating the National Genomic Test Directory – the process